 Individual Placement and Support (IPS) refers to the evidence-based practice of supported employment for members with mental illness.
 IPS helps members living with mental health conditions work at regular jobs of their choosing that exist in the open labor market and pay the same as others in a similar position, including part-time and full-time jobs.
 IPS helps people explore the world of work at a pace that is right for the member.
 Based on member’s interests, IPS builds relationships with employers to learn about the employers’ needs in order to identify qualified job candidates.

 The job search is based on individual preferences, strengths, and work experiences, not on a pool of jobs that are readily available or the IPS specialist’s judgment.
 Job seekers indicate preferences for job type, work hours, and types of job supports.
 Job supports are individualized based on the needs of the member and what will promote a positive work experience.
-IPS offers help with job changes career development and career advancement, including additional schooling and training, assistance with education, a more desirable job, or more preferred job duties.
+IPS offers help with job changes, career development and career advancement, including additional schooling and training, assistance with education, a more desirable job, or more preferred job duties.
 The majority of IPS services must be provided in the community.

 IPS provides competitive job options that have permanent status rather than temporary or time-limited status.
 Competitive jobs pay at least minimum wage, are jobs that anyone can apply for and are not set aside for people with disabilities.
 IPS offers to help with another job when one has ended, regardless of the reason that the job ended or number of jobs held.
 Some people try several jobs before finding employment they like.
 Each job is viewed as a positive learning experience.
 If a job is a poor match, an IPS specialist offers to help the member find a new job based upon lessons learned.
 IPS follows the philosophy that all choices and decisions about work, further schooling, technical training and support are individualized based on the member’s preferences, strengths, and experiences.
 In IPS, members are encouraged to be as independent as possible and IPS specialists offer support as needed.